 A Culture of Mourning

 Every culture, religion, country, ethnic group and family has its traditions.
 Perhaps one of the most intriguing traditions are those surrounding death, mourning and burial.
-Kay Fisher will also bring samples of mourning jewelry, crepe and other tokens of mourning.
+Samples of mourning jewelry, crepe and other tokens of mourning will be on display to look at.

 Clinton County Believe It or Not